Ocker: The Ocker

+Michelle Arrow sees the ocker as a reactionary movement of men in the first half of the 1970s using parody to rebel against the women's liberation movement.
 Many films made during the Australian film renaissance of the 1970s were marketed as "ocker comedies", representing a "masculine, populist, and cheerfully vulgar view of Australian society".
 These films were latterly described as "Ozploitation".
 While popular with audiences, most ocker films were loathed by critics.
 Among the best known are Stork (1971), The Adventures of Barry McKenzie (1972), and Alvin Purple (1973).
-The hugely successful 1997 film The Castle is regarded as an updated variation on the ocker genre.